AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 ### <a id="set-cookie-reload"></a> ⚡️ set-cookie-reload

-Sets a cookie with the specified name and value, and then reloads the current page.
+Sets a cookie with the specified name and value, and path, and reloads the current page after the cookie setting.
 If reloading option is not needed, use [set-cookie](#set-cookie) scriptlet.

 **Syntax**
 ```
-example.org#%#//scriptlet('set-cookie-reload', name, value)
+example.org#%#//scriptlet('set-cookie-reload', name, value[, path])
 ```

 - `name` - required, cookie name to be set